smemsh/libsh/README.rst

 dependencies, source file location, or source order.

 Krufty collection of shell functions provided (collected by author for his own projects).
-None of them are necessary; only the single ``include`` file is needed to start your own library.
+None of them are necessary, or very interesting; only the single ``include`` file is needed to start your own library.

 Interface